-High-yield bonds are a unique segment of the bond market since their performance characteristics tend to run much closer to stocks than they do U.S. Treasuries or other types of investment-grade bonds.
-Below, we look at the sets of circumstances that can help high yield bonds, as well as those that can cause them to lose value.
-Together, these considerations help illustrate the way that high yield bonds can help investors achieve better portfolio diversification.
+Because high-yield bonds are a unique segment of the debt market—their performance behavior tends to run much closer to stocks than to U.S. Treasuries or other types of investment-grade bonds—different considerations come into play when choosing when and whether to invest.
+Let's look at the events that can help high-yield bonds, as well as those that can cause them to lose value.

 A prime example occurred in 2008.
-Yield spreads blew out to all-time highs over Treasuries – as shown here – in the depths of the financial crisis.
-An investor who took advantage of this would have benefited from the 59% return in high yield bonds during 2009.
-Along the same line, the record-low spreads of 1996-1997 foretold an extended period of subpar returns in the 1998-2002 interval.
+Yield spreads blew out to all-time highs over Treasuries in the depths of the financial crisis.
+An investor who took advantage of this would have benefited from the 59% return in high-yield bonds during 2009.
+Along the same lines, the record-low spreads of 1996-1997 foretold an extended period of subpar returns in the 1998-2002 interval.

 The key, as always, is to look for opportunities when an asset class is underperforming rather than when it's putting up exceptional return numbers.